open-blockchain-explorer/tnbexplorer/.github/CONTRIBUTING.md

 ## **Any contributions you make will be under the [MIT](https://choosealicense.com/licenses/mit/) License**

-When you submit code changes, they are subject to the same Apache License as the project.
+When you submit code changes, they are subject to the same MIT License as the project.
 If you have any concerns, please contact the project maintainers.

 ## How to Contribute